s011110101/annoying_vocab/README.md

 annoying_vocab
 ==============
-updated 2020/11/20:support some definition and first eg sentence
+updated 2020/11/20:support some definition and first eg sentence only from merriam-webster
 ------------------
 fucked up by literature or language vocab making sentences homework?
 Try this.
 input format: